 DAY ONE COURSE DESCRIPTION

-The course climbs steadily on old logging roads and switchbacks through hardwood forests and over smooth ledge to ascend Black Mt. with an elevation of 2,274 ft., and Rumford Whitecap at 2,202 ft.
-These summits provide beautiful views, including 360 degree vistas that continue for miles of the hike.
-In between these peaks, gradual descents and steep climbs will keep racers challenged before descending to canoe the Ellis River.
+The course climbs steadily on old logging roads and switchbacks, through hardwood forests and over smooth ledges, to ascend Black Mt. with an elevation of 2274 ft., and Rumford Whitecap at 2202 ft.
+These summits provide beautiful views, including 360-degree vistas that are visible for miles of the hike.
+In between these peaks, gradual descents and steep climbs will keep racers challenged before the descent to the Ellis River for the canoeing element.

 Varsity Day One Elevation Profile

 Junior Varsity Day One Elevation Profile

 Day 2 begins at Sunday River and includes new adventure elements, and a memorable ledge ascent.
 Racers should prepare for a day of climbs covering significant elevation.
 The course includes rocky inclines, narrow hiking trails, open slopes, ledge scrambles, and in-your-face steeps.

 All teams will bag Whitecap, Locke, Barker, Spruce, and Aurora Peaks, with OZ and Jordan Summits as special treats for the Varsity teams, allowing them to cover all of Sunday River resort.
 There will certainly be surprises along the way to challenge the physical and mental fortitude of teams as they adventure on Sunday River’s slopes, including some possible wet and wild moments…!

 After a day of climbing and physical tests, the course ends with a relatively flat hike (potentially a run for the more competitive) back to the Summit Hotel at Sunday River.